essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/cli/index.md

 # Rust CLI

-Now that the counter is deployed we need a way to interact with it. \
-We could use `curl` and manually create solutions but that would be cumbersome. \
+After deploying the counter application, you’ll need a way to interact with it.
+While you could use `curl` to manually create and send solutions, this approach can be inefficient and error-prone.

-Instead we will create a simple CLI in Rust to interact with the counter.
-This will reuse the functionality you have already written in the app.
+Instead, we will create a simple Command Line Interface (CLI) in Rust to interact with the counter.
+This CLI will reuse much of the functionality you've already written in the app and will streamline interactions with the deployed application.